Cherokee Nation pledges $75K to Alzheimer’s Association

-TULSA, Okla. – Cherokee Nation and its businesses recently presented a $75,000 check to the Alzheimer’s Association Oklahoma Chapter.
+TULSA – Cherokee Nation and its businesses presented a $75,000 check to the Alzheimer’s Association Oklahoma Chapter.

-“We are always working to expand and sustain partnerships that can raise awareness and provide much-needed services to Oklahomans impacted by Alzheimer's and dementia,” said Sandi Pellow, executive director of the Alzheimer's Association Oklahoma Chapter.
-“Given the prevalence of Alzheimer’s and dementia, as well as the ever-increasing number of caregivers in Oklahoma, this partnership is a way for the association and the Cherokee Nation to provide educational programming and support groups to tribal members in their own communities."
+“We are working to expand and sustain partnerships that can raise awareness and provide much-needed services to Oklahomans impacted by Alzheimer’s and dementia,” said Sandi Pellow, executive director of the Alzheimer’s Association Oklahoma Chapter.
+“Given the prevalence of Alzheimer’s and dementia ... and ever-increasing number of caregivers in Oklahoma, this partnership is a way for the association and the Cherokee Nation to provide educational programming and support groups to tribal members in their own communities.”

 The Alzheimer’s Association is the leading voluntary health organization in Alzheimer’s care, support and research.
 Through its vision of a world without Alzheimer’s, the nonprofit organization aims to eliminate the disease through the advancement of research, to provide and enhance care and support for all affected, and to reduce the risk of dementia through the promotion of brain health.